NOTE: Video demo also accessible at https://centivize.tech/demo.

 What's next for Centivize

 For the second iteration of our smart diagnosis feature, we plan to integrate our transformer-based summarization algorithm, which converts the long paragraphs of treatment information that patients currently have to read into a brief list of necessary steps to obtain treatment, into the Centivize app.
-While we already developed the ML model, we were not able to convert it into a Google Cloud function because it exceeded the 2 GiB memory limit, and we aim to use the Google AI Engine as a means of deploying this algorithm in our app.
+While we already developed the ML model, we were not able to convert it into a Google Cloud function because it exceeded the 2 GiB memory limit, and we aim to use the Google AI Engine or the SingularityNET Python SDK as a means of deploying this algorithm in our app.

 Most importantly, Centivize’s diagnosis and blockchain solutions extend far beyond the scope of COVID-19.
 While our work is disruptive in fostering effective community interaction during these unprecedented times, our technologies can be applied to various other scenarios and industries that aim to strengthen relationships in virtual spaces.